AsherTeo/RF-DETR-vs-YOLOv26-for-Object-Detection/README.md

 ## 5. Pros and Cons

-### YOLO 26
+### YOLOv26
-**Pros:**
+**Pros**
-- Supports many data augmentation (e.g., Mosaic, CutMix), which helps optimize model performance.
+- Supports many data augmentation techniques (e.g., Mosaic, CutMix), which help improve model performance.
-- Highly optimized and widely used, making training and inference efficient.
+- Highly optimized and widely used, making both training and inference efficient.
 - Faster training compared to transformer-based detectors.
-- Large community and extensive documentation, so errors and issues are easier to troubleshoot.
+- Large community support and extensive documentation, making troubleshooting easier.
-- Achieves better mAP compared to RF-DETR across most datasets.
+- Achieves higher mAP compared to RF-DETR across most datasets.
-- Does not require a large amount of GPU VRAM
+- Does not require large amounts of GPU VRAM.

-**Cons:**
+**Cons**
-- Requires a larger amount of training data to become robust
+- Requires a larger amount of training data to achieve robust performance.
-- Recall performance is generally lower than RF-DETR, particularly in few-shot settings.
+- Recall is generally lower than RF-DETR, particularly in few-shot settings.
+- Small objects (fire) may be harder to detect compared to RF-DETR.

 ### RF-DETR
-**Pros:**
+**Pros**
-- Does not require a large amount of training data to become robust, especially in terms of recall.
+- Performs better with smaller training datasets compared to YOLO 26, especially in terms of recall.
-- Achieves higher recall compared to YOLOv26 across most datasets.
+- Achieves higher recall compared to YOLO 26 across most datasets.
 - Converges in fewer epochs, requiring less training time to reach stable performance.
+- Better detection performance for small objects (e.g., fire).
+-
 **Cons:**
 - Requires a large amount of GPU VRAM due to the transformer-based architecture.
 - Achieves worse mAP compared to YOLOv26 in most experiments.